jsdg1242-ctrl/PvZ-Quality-of-the-Lawn-Compiled/README.md

-# PvZ Quality of the Lawn-Decompile
+# PvZ Quality of the Lawn-Compiled
- A edit of the PvZ Decompile that adds QoL features
+ A edit of the PvZ Decompile with QoL features to make it compiled

 # Credits:
 Electr0Gunner.